Chi-Trust/Recovery-Funds-Dashboard/README.md

 1. Make the edits to the staging dashboard in this repo in a branch.
 2. Open a pull request to merge the branch into main.
 Have Alena Stern or Rob Pittingolo review the PR.
 Once approved, merge the PR.
 3. Open a pull request to merge the main branch of the `Stg-Recovery-Funds-Dashboard` repo into the main branch of the `Recovery-Funds-Dashboard` repo.
-You can do this by clicking the contribute button at the top of this page (see image below).
+You can do this by clicking the contribute button at the top of this page (see image below) and then selecting "Open Pull Request".

 ![image](https://github.com/user-attachments/assets/bdbe4066-524f-4108-a838-fc82a2771d85)